 Every I/O has several embedded registers in the I/O tile that are close to the I/O pads.
 Rather than using the internal register from the core, the user has the option of using these registers for faster clock-to-out timing, and external hold and setup.
 When combining these registers at the I/O buffer, some architectural rules must be met.
-Provided these rules are met, the user can enable register combining globally during Compile (as shown in the "Compiling the Design" section in the "I/O Software Control in Low Power Flash Devices" section on page 201.
+Provided these rules are met, the user can enable register combining globally during Compile (as shown in the "Compiling the Design" section on page 223).